 The Current Status Of Chora Church

-Till 2020, when the Turkish Government decided to turn Hagia Sophia into a mosque to regain the sympathy that started to linger among the conservative society, Chora Church had its own share and closed its doors to visitors waiting to be converted into a mosque again.
+Since 2020, when the Turkish Government decided to turn Hagia Sophia into a mosque to regain the sympathy that started to linger among the conservative society, Chora Church had its own share and closed its doors to visitors waiting to be converted into a mosque again.
 Since then, there is a renovation going inside the building.
-However, it is not still sure when the Kariye Mosque will be opened again.
+But, it is not still sure when the Chora Church will be opened again.

 It is not quite difficult to see and understand that no one cares about Chora from the moment that the conversion of Hagia Sophia is no longer a political debate.
 Hope that the decision does not become a long-term acknowledgment and such a history and artwork could be experienced by the visitors of Istanbul.
 Istanbul will definitely be an ordinary city if Constantinople is tried to be torn apart from its unique culture.